jabigale/online-chat/README.md

 # online-chat
-Online chat site, that uses mysql and lavarel
+Online chat site, that uses mysql, PDO and lavarel

 This chat site, is discussion based on different questions, where users can post their answers to questions.

-Requires mysql database
+Requires mysql database, PDO extension

 Users can post answers to questions and also can post new questions.
 Each question has it's own table, when a user creates a new questions, the program creates a new table in the database, in a numerical format.